DHRI-Curriculum/glossary/sections/command-line.md

 `ls` - show the files and folders in the working directory.
 I think of it as standing for "list stuff," but it's probably just short for "list."

+- `ls -1` - show the files and folders in a nice vertical column.

 `cd` - move to a directory, i.e. `cd Desktop` will move to the "Desktop" folder.
 Some special cases:

 - `cd ..` - go to the directory above